Click to play music.

 Jackson Hill.

 Jackson Hill is located on the right bank of Green River just upriver from Rockport.
-The north side of the hill drains into Jackson Slough and Jackson Creek while the south side drains into Brown's Slough area and Brown's Slough Ditch with both ditches emptying into Green River within 1000 feet apart.
+The west side of the hill drains into Jackson Slough and Jackson Creek while the east side drains into Brown's Slough area and Brown's Slough Ditch with both ditches emptying into Green River within 1000 feet apart.
 Of course, this water entering into the river made fishing just a little better and the rocky shoreline between the two ditches was a good place for fish and mussels.

 Indian Princess